RIOT-OS/RIOT/tests/gnrc_tcp/README.md

     This test mostly is a regression test for issues that were found through fuzzing.
 It uses `scapy` to interact with the node.

+6) 06-receive_data_closed_conn.py
+    This test covers accessing received data after receiving a FIN packet.
+If the connection was closed by the peer, a call to gnrc_tcp_recv must return directly with all currently received data or zero if there is no data.
+The function must return immediatly dispite any given timeout.

 Setup
 ==========
 The test requires a tap-device setup.
 This can be achieved by running 'dist/tools/tapsetup/tapsetup'